tanyaclement/IntroDH/week-3.md

 >
 >     'Ignatius had himself broken the baseball machine by kicking it.'

-Since we’ll be doing a lot of text filtering this semester, you should get used to checking whether a string includes a specified substring.
+Someties you'll want to do some text filtering to check whether a string includes a specified substring.

     if "Reilly" in "Ignatius J. Reilly":
          print "yes"